MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/develop/make_mgmt_service.md

 * Future releases (Server 2016 +)

 **Capabilities and Limitations**
-* Kernel mode or user mode
+* Supports kernel mode or user mode actions
 * Data stream only
-* No block memory so not the best for backup/video
+* No block memory (not the best for backup/video)

 ## Getting started
 Right now, Hyper-V sockets are available in managed code (C/C++).